dan-mcc1/durable-queue/README.md

   durable-queue, batch of 10         281 jobs/sec   (+76% vs raw)
 ```

-The library is now *faster* than hand-written one-at-a-time SQL, because
+The library is *faster* than hand-written one-at-a-time SQL, because batching
-batching amortises a round trip the naive version pays per job.
+amortises a round trip the naive version pays per job.

 ### What actually determines throughput